RobyKoeswojo/RobyKoeswojo/README.md

 👋 Hi, I’m @RobyKoeswojo

 I’m interested in data science, machine learning and deep learning.

-This repository contains all materials including fun projects related to machine learning.
+This repository contains all materials related to machine learning and deep learning.

 <!---
 RobyKoeswojo/RobyKoeswojo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.